Same-Sex Divorce: What You Need to Know

 Read on to learn more about the challenges often faced by same-sex couples seeking a divorce, both before and after Obergefell.

 The Defense of Marriage Act

-Under section 2 of the (since overruled) Defense of Marriage Act (DOMA), no state was required to recognize same-sex marriages from other states.
+Under section 2 of the (since overturned) Defense of Marriage Act (DOMA), no state was required to recognize same-sex marriages from other states.
 States that didn't allow same-sex marriage could choose not to recognize same-sex marriages from other states as valid marriages.
-Therefore, even if a same-sex couple met the residency requirement for divorce, they could be denied a divorce if they resided in a state that didn't recognize same-sex marriage.
+Therefore, even if a same-sex couple met the residency requirement for divorce, they could be denied a divorce if they resided in a state that didn't recognize their marriage.